 Now, set the contradictions.
 First, the feature to improve.
 Next, the feature to preserve.
 Feel free to try several options as it takes some getting used to.
 Here is an example of how we narrowed down our Inventive Principles for a focus:

 The Contradictions Matrix points to these Inventive Principles based on the contradictions above:

 Finally, expand the 3-4 Inventive Principles and brainstorm solutions.
 In this case, Principles 2 and 25 provided helpful ideas.
 When we “single out the only necessary part (or property) of an object,” we realize that the only function of the gas cap is to seal the gas tank filling port.
 So, we ask ourselves, can this be done without the cap?

 Can we “make an object serve itself by performing auxiliary helpful functions”?

 The solution (we believe first implemented by Ford) was to use a spring-loaded flap in the fill nozzle.
 The flap seals the fuel tank in place of the gas cap!

-We hope this simple example shows a way to use the TRIZ inventive problem-solving methods to innovate.
+We hope this simple example shows how to use the TRIZ inventive problem-solving methods to innovate.
 The method will support product, process, and system improvements.
-Some of the principles are fairly technical (e.g. dealing with material properties) and engineering-focused.
+Some principles are fairly technical (e.g. dealing with material properties) and engineering-focused.
 You can review all 40 TRIZ Principles here.

 TRIZ as a Competitive Advantage

-The popularity of TRIZ is hard to gauge because it is believed many companies do not share that they use the method, preferring to keep it as a trade secret.
-Some of the companies who have been reported to use TRIZ problem-solving methods include General Electric, Rolls-Royce, BAE Systems, NASA, Siemens, Ford, General Motors, Procter & Gamble, BMW, and Apple.
+It’s hard to gauge the popularity of TRIZ because it is believed that many companies do not share their use of the method.
+They prefer to keep it as a trade secret.
+However, some companies have reported use of TRIZ problem-solving methods including General Electric, Rolls-Royce, BAE Systems, NASA, Siemens, Ford, General Motors, Procter & Gamble, BMW, and Apple.

 Now go and use TRIZ to help invent something!